TIPS & GUIDES

 Everything You Need to Know About Sones Rating for Range HoodsBy Hauslane ∙ 10 mins read

-In this article, we’ll explain exactly what a Sones rating means, why it matters, and factors that affect the rating.
+In this article, we’ll explain exactly what a Sones noise rating means, why it matters, and factors that affect the rating.
 That way, you can make sure you get the ideal range hood for your kitchen for the most comfortable cooking experience.

 Defining the Sones Rating